 TABLE 10 reports the result for the time-varying SJC copula models for the equity pairs and some selected currency pairs.
 For the equity pairs, most dynamic parameters are significant, indicating significant changes in the degree of tail dependence across pairwise stock markets.
-These results serve as evidence that the degree of tail dependence in these stock markets changes over time.
-We find insignificant change in the lower tail dependence of Hong Kong-South Korea pair and the upper tail dependence of Singapore-Taiwan pair.
+These results serve as evidence that the degree of tail dependence of Hong Kong-South Korea pair and the upper tail dependence of Singapore-Taiwan pair.
 To illustrate how the degree of tail dependence evolves over time, we plot the lower and upper tail dependence coefficients, along with the estimated parameter value using static SJC copula, in Figures 1-10.
 The bottom plot in each figure shows the difference between lower and upper tail coefficients over time.
-The percentage of time that lower tail coefficient is greater than upper tail coefficient ranges from 62 percent (Hong Kong - Korea pair) to 90 percent (Hong Kong - Singapore pair), showing asymmetry of tail dependence with greater lower tail dependency than upper tail dependency overall.
-We observe the increasing degree of dependence in the upper tail (e.g. Hong Kong-Indonesia pair, Singapore-Indonesia pair) and/or lower tail (e.g. most Taiwan pairs) for some equity pairs since 2007, suggesting that these stock markets are in the process of becoming more integrated.
+The percentage of time that lower tail coefficient is greater than upper tail coefficient ranges from 62 percent (Hong Kong - Korea pair) to 90 percent (Hong Kong - Singapore pair), showing asymmetry of tail dependence with greater lower tail dependency than upper tail dependence with greater lower tail dependency than upper tail (e.g. Hong Kong-Indonesia pair, Singapore-Indonesia pair) and/or lower tail (e.g. most Taiwan pairs) for some equity pairs since 2007, suggesting that these stock markets are in the process of becoming more integrated.